maachou/Xml-Sample-Data-Generator/README.md

 You can configure the XML elements of your sample data by providing a config files that describes the XML elements(Type,length..).

 ## Setup
-1. Install node.js dependencies:
+1.Install node.js dependencies:

 ```
 npm install
 ```

-2. create a configuration file that describes the format of your XML elements:
+2.create a configuration file that describes the format of your XML elements:

 An example is provides.
 See example_xml_elements_config.json

-3. Run it:
+3.Run it:

 You must provide the number of xml documents to generate and the config file path.